brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 ### Detecting Connectivity
 In order to provide a more seamless user experience regardless of connectivity, we must be able to determine the status of our user's connection.
 If a significant part of your application does not work offline, you'll want to make sure to indicate that to your users.

-[offline.js](http://github.hubspot.com/offline/docs/welcome/) is an offline detection library that makes it easy to confirm the state of a user's connectivity, and gracefully handle any events or tasks that need to occur when toggling between on and offline.
+While there are a number of tools available for detecting connectivity, some are unreliable or behave inconsistently across browsers.
+You may find it helpful to use a detection library such as [offline.js](http://github.hubspot.com/offline/docs/welcome/), which makes it easy to confirm the state of a user's connectivity and handle any events that occur when toggling between on and offline.
 This could mean updating data, or simply displaying more informative messaging.

-You can start working with offline.js by simply adding it as a JavaScript file to your page.

 offline.js tests connectivity by making an XHR request to load a `/favicon.ico` file by default.
 You can configure the file it checks for by providing a different URL in `Offline.options`: